 Shame we’re not the same with our government and ourselves where it really counts in our standing with the rest of world.
 Why are we always so quick to lose our shit when it’s pointed out that perhaps in fact we are a racist and intolerant bunch.
 The social media “don’t-you-dare-call-me-a-racist” meltdown throughout the Adam Goodes saga was filled with this kind of self righteous indignation.

 We’ve appointed an equally aggressive and divisive bully Abbott for our leader.
 We throw our rackets in disgust when called into account on climate change, equality and human rights issues.
 We are a ‘Kyrgios’ on this world court.
 The privileged peacock with fancy clothes and hairdo crying like the immature wronged self appointed hero when things don’t go our way.

 We think we can just show up and everyone will still love us.
 We deserve to win.
 We’re Australian mate, with that laid back “she’ll be right” Hodges larrikin friendly swagger.
 How times have changed.
 Soon we won’t even be making Holdens anymore.

-Australia is a lucky country run mainly by second rate people who share its luck.
-It lives on other people’s ideas, and, although its ordinary people are adaptable, most of its leaders (in all fields) so lack curiosity about the events that surround them that they are often taken by surprise.
-Donald Horne 1964.
+Australia is a lucky country run mainly by second rate people who share it’s luck.
+It lives on other people’s ideas, and, although it’s ordinary people are adaptable, most of its leaders (in all fields) so lack curiosity about the events that surround them that they are often taken by surprise.

 Since, we’ve grown fat and ignorant.
 Blissfully numbed seeming unconcerned or oblivious to our falling international reputation.
 Fed on a diet of sport and ‘voting em out’ schadenfreude based reality TV, are we that shocked a sportsperson such as Kyros can exist?
+Why are we so indignantly stunned when we are called racist or bigoted.
 Is it little wonder we now are a nation of whingers.
-But like our fading sporting prowess, stars and teams has our luck finally run out?
+Like our fading sporting prowess, stars and teams has our luck finally run out?